tigranv/Useful_Examples_C-Sharp/Web Page Spying/README.md

 ### Example of using  Exeption handling, IDisposable interface, IO

-The Class WebSpy provides an opportunity get all **URL**-s, from web page, and write them in txt document, and creats html document of url  **cleand from html tags**
+The Class WebSpy provides an opportunity to get all **URL**-s, from web page, and write them in txt document, creats document of content of web page  **cleand from html tags**, and dowloads all pictures to folder.

 ![webspy](https://cloud.githubusercontent.com/assets/24522089/22568638/04730a4e-e9ae-11e6-9c86-c977235a33bf.gif)